tidyomics/.github/profile/README.md

 summarization tasks.
 Operations should still be performed with comparable efficiency to the underlying base R/Bioconductor code.

-As we note in the tidyomics publicaation, "coding simplicity [may be] promoted by fewer intermediate variables".
+The tidyomics publication notes "coding simplicity [may be] promoted by fewer intermediate variables".
 Importantly tidyomics packages do not require or recommend avoiding intermediate variables altogether.
 Examining intermediate variables is highly useful for understanding what each function in a piped chain